-One more site I have used before is Chip It! by Sherwin Williams, and here is what they come up with for their color chips.
+One more site I have used before is Chip It! by Sherwin Williams.
 I think the greens match best here, so this would be my favorite.
 The first thing it shows is the first column of colors.
 It has a tab under that column that says Edit Colors, and when I clicked that tab it showed the second column of colors.

 Image Color Picker allows you to click on the photo and find colors of each area of your photo.

 I found a few other sites to check out, but haven't really taken the time to do so yet.
 They are about color, but each offers something a bit different:

 and to see how you can use paint chips check out Colour Lovers

 If you have used any of these and have any comments about them please leave a comment here or send me an email to share your thoughts.